tenbinlabs/tenbin-contracts/docs/src/src/external/morpho/GenericMorphoAdapter.sol/contract.GenericMorphoAdapter.md

 Withdraws allocated assets from the ERC4626 vault back into this adapter.

 `data` must encode `maxShares`, the maximum acceptable shares to burn.
+If `maxShares` equals zero the slippage check is skipped.

 ```solidity